Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Spinless p-wave superconducting wire

-This the central result for the $p-$wave part of our work.
+where ${\cal Q}=-1$ means the wire is topological.
+This is the central result for the $p-$wave part of our work.

-We are now at a position to demonstrate the topological robustness of the zero energy solutions.
-First note that it is only the asymptotic limit of the solutions $\psi$ of the effective Schr\"odinger equation that matters for the existence of the solutions.
-Next notice that local perturbations of the potential (unless infinite) cannot change the asymptotic limit of the solutions regardless of their size and shape.
-Thus if there is a zero mode of the BdG hamiltonian for some potential profile (i.e.it is in the topological state) so will any other Hamiltonian that differs from the former by a local perturbation, demonstrating topological invariance.
+The topological robustness of the zero energy solutions is due to the fact that only the asymptotic limit of the solution $\psi$ of the effective Schr\"odinger equation matters for its existence.
+Any local perturbation (unless infinite) cannot change this asymptotic limit.

-For a disordered (normal-state) wire, $\Lambda$ is usually called the Lyapunov exponent and can be estimated from the conductance as: $\Lambda=-(2/L)\log (G/G_0),$ where $L$ is the wire length and $G_0$ the conductance quantum~\cite{RMT_Carlo}.
-Hence, for fixed $u$, Eq.~\eqref{EQ:TOP_COND} allows one to determine the topological charge of a p-wave quantum wire from its normal state conductance alone.
-In short wires $\Lambda$ fluctuates strongly as the chemical potential varies, and as a consequence there are multiple changes of the topological properties.
-This is shown on the example of a single disorder realization in a short wire in Fig.~\ref{fig_pwave}, where we computed the topological charge within a tight-binding (TB) model numerically from $Q=\det(r)$ where $r$ is the reflection matrix~\cite{Akhmerov11}.
+For a disordered (normal-state) wire, $\Lambda$ is called the Lyapunov exponent and can be estimated from the conductance as: $\Lambda=-\log (G/G_0)/2L,$ where $L$ is the wire length and $G_0$ the conductance quantum~\cite{RMT_Carlo}.
+Hence, for fixed $u$, Eq.~\eqref{EQ:TOP_COND} determines the topological charge of a p-wave quantum wire from its normal state conductance alone.
+In short wires, $\Lambda$ fluctuates strongly as the chemical potential varies, leading to multiple changes of the topological phase.
+This is shown on the example of a single disorder realization in a short wire in Fig.~\ref{fig_pwave}, where we computed the topological charge within a tight-binding (TB) model from $Q=\det(r)$ where $r$ is the reflection matrix~\cite{Akhmerov11}.
+The numerical computation was performed using the Kwant code~\cite{Kwant}.
 The topological phase boundary computed from Eq.~\eqref{EQ:TOP_COND} and the numerically computed normal state conductance agrees very well with the $\det(r)$-criterion; small deviations of the exact position of the phase boundary are due to finite size effects.

-For longer wires the Lyapunov exponent is a self averaging quantity, i.e.~$\Lambda(L)\rightarrow \bar{\Lambda}$, as $L\rightarrow\infty$, where $\bar{\Lambda}$ is the average Lyapunov exponent.
-For a wire with gaussian disorder $\langle V(x)V(y)\rangle=\gamma \delta(x-y)$ at energy $\epsilon$, it can be obtained in closed form~\cite{Halperin65, ItzDrou}:
+For longer wires the Lyapunov exponent is a self averaging quantity, i.e.~$\Lambda(L)\rightarrow \bar{\Lambda}$, as $L\rightarrow\infty$, where $\bar{\Lambda}$ is the average Lyapunov exponent~\cite{RMT_Carlo}.
+For a wire with Gaussian disorder $\langle V(x)V(y)\rangle=\gamma \delta(x-y)$ at energy $\epsilon$, it can be obtained in closed form~\cite{Halperin65, ItzDrou}: